All $2D$ generalised dilaton theories from $d\geq 4$ gravities: Subset of 2D Horndeski theories from gravities

 \ea The second one is \ba r^2 D' \,\, \propto \,\, r^{d-3} \,\,\, \quad \Rightarrow \,\,\,\quad

 \ea In any of these subcases by a rescaling of the integration constant $M$ one may cast the solution for $f$ into the form \ba f_{\text{D}}(r) \,\, =\,\, k + c - \frac{2M}{r^{d-3}} \,, \ea where $c$ is a constant depending on the particular on the subcase.
 This just a topological generalisation of the $d$-dimensional Schwarzschild-Tangherlini metric~\cite{Tangherlini:1963bw}.
-Therefore, while there exist infinitely many inequivalent generally covariant $d$-dimensional actions built from curvature invariants whose reduction yields an integrable dilaton theory of the form~\eqref{eq:SDilaton}, these dilaton theories only produce the above solution.
+Therefore, while there exist infinitely many inequivalent generally covariant $d$-dimensional actions built from curvature invariants whose reduction yields an integrable dilaton theory of the form~\eqref{eq:SDilaton}, these dilaton theories for the considered type of ansatz only produce the above solution.
 This restricted solution space is on the one hand a consequence of the assumption that the non-minimal coupling $D$ in the dilaton action~\eqref{eq:SDilaton} depends only on $\varphi$.
-On the other hand, we have here explicitly imposed the requirement that the integrable dilaton theory arises from a $d$-dimensional gravitational theory built only from curvature invariants without covariant derivatives --- once curvature-derivative invariants are allowed in the gravitational action, one may generate any desired integrable two-dimensional dilaton theory~\eqref{eq:SDilaton}.~\footnote{In fact, by constructing $d$-dimensional generally covariant densities $\mathcal{I}_\mathcal{R}$ and $\mathcal{I}_\chi$ which upon reduction on~\eqref{eq:Metric} reduce to $\mathcal{R}$ and $\chi$, one may generate more general two-dimensional dilaton theories of higher order in the curvature and in derivatives of the scalar field.}
+On the other hand, we have here explicitly imposed the requirement that the integrable dilaton theory arises from a $d$-dimensional gravitational theory built only from curvature invariants without covariant derivatives --- once curvature-derivative invariants are allowed in the gravitational action, one may generate the equations of motion on~\eqref{eq:qabPhiSchwarzschildGauge1f}--\eqref{eq:qabPhiSchwarzschildGauge2f} of any desired integrable two-dimensional dilaton theory~\eqref{eq:SDilaton}.~\footnote{In fact, by constructing $d$-dimensional generally covariant densities $\mathcal{I}_\mathcal{R}$ and $\mathcal{I}_\chi$ which upon reduction on~\eqref{eq:Metric} reduce to $\mathcal{R}$ and $\chi$, one may generate more general two-dimensional dilaton theories of higher order in the curvature and in derivatives of the scalar field.}